 Kodiak Cakes Muffins

 Kodiak Cakes Muffins are my go-to muffin recipe for easy and delicious muffins for the family!
 These are so easy to make and uses Kodiak Cakes Power Cakes Waffles and Flapjack Mix.
 This pancake mix is packed with protein and whole grains, which makes for super healthy muffins!
+Paired with a Strawberry Cottage Cheese Smoothie or Cottage Cheese Egg Bites, these are perfect for a protein-filled breakfast.

 Jump to:

 Kodiak Cake Flapjack and Waffle Mix - this is of course the main ingredient in these healthy muffins.
-This mix is full of whole grain wheat flour, protein, and
+This mix is full of whole grain wheat flour, protein, and fiber.

 Cinnamon - a teaspoon of cinnamon adds some warm flavor to these muffins.